 The consumable cost of cold glue is similar to the cost of stitching wire.
-See appendix 1
+See Appendix 1 The glue application on each sheet may be controlled automatically by a digit in the bar code printed on each sheet.

 10.8 Feeding Covers and/or insert sheets